“Even God hates us”

-We sat beside each other a few feet from a clump of French Marines.
+We sat a few feet from a clump of French Marines.
 I threw a shamagh over the back of my neck, hunched over and pulled my rifle, hands and feet in tight.
-My helmet protected my head, body armor and pack covered my back, and plate carrier straps covered most of my shoulders.
+My helmet protected my head, my body armor and pack covered my back, and the plate carrier straps covered most of my shoulders.
 But the tips of my shoulders were still exposed, and I couldn’t get the toes of my boots in close enough.
 Plus, there was no way to cover my lower back and sides of my legs.
 Every few seconds I took a hit on an exposed body part, which made me clench my teeth and whimper helplessly.

 Freezing rain drenched my entire body.
 I shivered violently.
 My soldier, Karl, sat less than two feet from me but the rain and hail was so heavy I could barely see him.
 Every few minutes I called out, “Karl, you good?”
 He would answer, “I’m good.”
 Then I would usually answer, “This sucks.”

 About ten minutes in, Karl laughed and exclaimed, “You know, this is a good time for a rousing singalong,” and started singing Frere Jacques.
 I appreciated the attempt to lighten the mood, but was so cold, wet, in pain and miserable I couldn’t join in the song.
 I focused on protecting my rifle and tried not to count the seconds until the storm passed.